-In our work in teacher education, we use the metaphor of teaching students to be the boss of their brains.
-We owe that phrase to a third-grader who used those very words after a lesson on how metacognition supports learning.
-Decades of educational research have established that learning gains result from explicitly teaching cognitive strategies children can use to explore, understand, and apply new concepts.
-To help children develop metacognition, teachers and parents can model these strategies and reinforce their use by children.
+Decades of educational research have established that learning gains result from explicitly teaching cognitive strategies children and youth can use to explore, understand, and apply new concepts.
+To help our young develop metacognition, teachers and parents can model these strategies and reinforce their use by children.

-This simple example illustrates several aspects of metacognition you can use with children in the classroom and at home:
+There are several aspects of metacognition you can use with children in the classroom and at home.
+We recommend the following:

 - Think out loud.
 Model catching and correcting your own mistakes, using context to establish meaning, and finding clues in titles and illustrations.